-- 1. Click "Start Update" enter the SuperFlash utility. - 2.
-At the prompt, select "Yes" to reboot and configure the system to Flash mode.
-Select "No" to cancel and view the BIOS information. - 3.
+- 1. Click "Start Update" to enter the SuperFlash utility. - 2.
+At the prompt, select Yes to reboot and configure the system to Flash mode.
+Select No to cancel and view the BIOS information. - 3.
 After the system reboots to the flash mode, the system is ready to flash the BIOS.
-At the prompt, slect "OK" to continue. - 4.
-Select "Select File" and then in the pop-up menu select "General USB Flash Disk 1.00." - 5.
-Select the filename (i.e., "C7Z390-PGW") in the pop-up menu.
+At the prompt, select OK to continue. - 4.
+Select Select File and then in the pop-up menu select General USB Flash Disk 1.00.

-- 6. Select "Start Flash" to flash the BIOS.
+- 5. Select the filename (i.e., "C7B360-CB-MW") in the pop-up menu. - 6.
+Select Start Flash to flash the BIOS.
 A pop-up message will appear to show the progress of the BIOS flash. - If the flash is successful, a pop-up message will indicate the result.
-Select "OK" to complete the BIOS flash and to reboot the system.
-Check the System Information section of the BIOS Setup to check for the correct BIOS version.
+Select OK to complete the BIOS flash and to reboot the system.
+Go to the SYSTEM INFORMATION - Motherboard page in the BIOS Setup to check for the correct BIOS version.